 Whether she is dealing with trade union members charged with criminal or professional misconduct, sexual or racial assaults or driving offences, Leighanne supports them through the process with care and efficiency.
-From taking statements, to attending court, to arranging police interviews, Leighanne is able to use her considerable organisational and report-writing skills, gained as a Thompsons Solicitors secretary.
+From taking statements and attending court, to arranging police interviews, Leighanne is able to use her considerable organisational and report-writing skills, gained as a Thompsons Solicitors secretary.

 New to litigation work, Leighanne is looking forward to gaining more experience in assisting clients charged with criminal law offences.
 Thompsons Solicitors encouraged and enabled Leighanne to make the leap from secretarial to litigation work, which Leighanne says is a testimony to Thompsons Solicitors’ supportive ethos.